 sudo docker run --name grafana-aws -d -p 8080:3000 grafana/grafana

-If you have came so far, then congratulations for installing Grafana on your EC2 instance.
+If you have come so far, then congratulations on installing Grafana on your EC2 instance.
 Now open the public DNS of your instance with port 8080 and you will see the Graphical interface of Grafana.

 Conclusion

-Grafana is a nice monitoring tool which we can use to monitor server’s easily.
+Grafana is a nice monitoring tool that we can use to monitor servers easily.